Unity-Technologies/ml-agents/pettingzoo-unity/README.md

 ## API interface

-This wrapper is fully compatible with PettingZoo API.
+This wrapper is compatible with PettingZoo API.
 Please check out [PettingZoo API page](https://www.pettingzoo.ml/api) for more details.
 Here's an example of interacting with wrapped environment: